The Scottish Government has provided guidance for students who are on campus for term 3.

 More information is available on dedicated webpage at www.LNER.co.uk/Students

-This guidance covers common questions relating to the student testing pilot programme and returning to university after the winter break.
+This guidance covers common questions relating to the student testing pilot programme and returning to university.

 Student Quarantine advice on arrival